mattpetrie/React-Node-Project-Seed/README.md

+# DEPRECATED
+This project is no longer under development and is outdated.
+If you are looking to start a new React project, consider using [Create React App](https://github.com/facebookincubator/create-react-app).

 # React + Node Project Seed

 A React and Node with ES6 demo project that serves as a showcase for a great toolchain for building single page applications backed by a JSON API.
 It is meant to showcase a set of technologies that can not only result in robust web applications, but also facilitate rapid development and ease of developer onboarding.
 It can also serve as seed for starting new projects.